AndreBaltazar8/ablac/docs/performance.md

 promoted compiler.
 Use `make ablac-force` for the complete bootstrap fixed point and conformance proof.

+The canonical O2 self-host release builder also has a content-addressed warm path.
+It always emits the compiler LLVM module, then fingerprints that exact module together with the linked runtime sources and headers, host, LLVM/Clang identity, and release flags.
+An identical fingerprint reuses the previously optimized executable instead of repeating whole-program O2 and LTO.
+Set `ABLA_RELEASE_SELFHOST_CACHE=0` for a deliberately cold backend measurement;
+`make clean` removes the ignored cache.
+The pure self-rebuild gate still emits both generations and compares their LLVM modules byte-for-byte.

 The final native conformance programs remain uncached O2 builds, but independent fixtures run concurrently under a memory-aware job cap.
 On the reference development machine, all 49 builds and runtime assertions completed in 56.5